2019 Havana tornado

-On the night of 27 January 2019, at 20:20 CST, an unusually violent and destructive tornado ripped through the Cuban capital Havana.
+During the evening hours of January 27, 2019, at 20:20 CST, an unusually violent and destructive tornado ripped through the Cuban capital Havana.
 The EF4 tornado toppled trees and utility poles, destroyed cars and sent debris flying as it passed through the city.
-According to the Cuban Meteorology Institute, the tornado was produced by a cold front that struck the nation's north coast, but "there were no indications of the anticipated existence of any cloud that fulfilled the characteristics of a classic supercell, nor a minisupercell, and that would explain the development of the intense tornado".
+According to the Cuban Institute of Meteorology, the tornado was produced by a cold front that struck the nation's north coast, but "there were no indications of the anticipated existence of any cloud that fulfilled the characteristics of a classic supercell, nor a minisupercell, and that would explain the development of the intense tornado".
 At least eight people died and more than 190 were injured.

 Background

-Tornadoes in Cuba are not a rare occurrence as the island nation has been struck before in its history; the first ever filmed tornado was located in Cuba in 1933.
-Many of Cuba's tornadoes have intensity ratings of F0 to F2 on the Fujita scale.
-However, six F3 and three F4 tornadoes have been observed.
+Tornadoes in Cuba are not a rare occurrence as the island nation has been struck before in its history; the first tornado ever filmed was located in Cuba in 1933.
+Many of Cuba's tornadoes have intensity ratings of FU/EFU to F2/EF2 on the Fujita scale.
+However, five F3/EF3 and four F4/ EF4 tornadoes have been observed.

-Tornado
+Tornado summary

 At 20:20 local time, a tornadic vortex formed near Casino Deportivo, in the Cerro municipality.
 It traveled generally east-northeast on a path approximately 20 km long.
 The tornado traveled at a speed of 46 km/h with wind speeds of approximately ~190 mph At around 20:46 local time, the tornado entered the Gulf of Mexico via Celimar in Habana del Este.
 By that time, the tornado had significantly weakened and was dissipating.
 Initially, the width of the vortex was 20 m in diameter, but increased to 200 m along most of its path.
-It was assigned an official rating of EF4 on the Enhanced Fujita scale by the Cuban Meteorology Institute, making this the first F4 or EF4 tornado in Cuba since 1940.
+It was assigned an official rating of EF4 on the Enhanced Fujita scale by the Cuban Meteorology Institute, making this the first F4 or EF4 tornado in Cuba since 1999.

-Damage
+Aftermath

 The tornado inflicted the greatest damage in the central and eastern parts of Havana, where numerous well-built masonry homes and businesses were damaged or destroyed.
 Concrete frame buildings sustained major structural damage, and cars were thrown or crushed under debris.
 The municipalities most affected were Diez de Octubre, Cerro, Guanabacoa, Regla, and San Miguel del Padrón.
 At least 1,238 of the 4,800 homes affected were seriously damaged, with 500 totally destroyed and 757 partially.
 At least 224 homes had completely lost their roof and 124 lost part of it.
 Nineteen medical infrastructures suffered extensive damage, including polyclinics, general practitioner clinics, nursing homes and pharmacies.
 The Obstetrics-Gynecology Teaching Hospital sustained the worst damage.
 Another hospital; the Hijas de Galicia Maternity Hospital was also damaged, and patients and staff had to be evacuated.
 Eighty schools were also structurally affected.
 Many school buildings suffered structural damage to roofs and walls.
 A further 21 day care facilities were damaged, and numerous trees and power poles were snapped along the path.